BABEUF, François Noël (Later known as Gracchus Babeuf) (1760-97)

 These figures show that the claim by bourgeois

-economists that the U.S. financial crisis ended in mid-2009 is very far from the case.
-The
+economists that the U.S. financial crisis ended in mid-2009 was very far from the case, and the

-Federal Deposit Insurance Corporation fund which is used to bail out depositors in failed banks
+Deposit Insurance Corporation fund, which is used to bail out depositors in failed banks, still

 See also: